 Being diagnosed with postpartum preeclampsia after pregnancy means that you will need to spend a few extra days in the hospital until your blood pressure is under control.
-Immediate treatment is required for this condition as lack of treated may result in seizures or other complications.
+Immediate treatment is required for this condition as a lack of treated may result in seizures or other complications.

 What Causes Postpartum Preeclampsia (PPP)?

 The causes of postpartum preeclampsia aren’t well-known.
 It is believed that the condition may have been developing in your body all through pregnancy and only becomes evident after delivery.
-It is also believed that PPP may be the result of an anomaly in the lining of the blood vessels while you are pregnant and this may get affected due to certain genetic or environmental factors.
+It is also believed that PPP may be the result of an anomaly in the lining of the blood vessels while you are pregnant, and this may get affected due to certain genetic or environmental factors.

-Risk Factors Associated With PPP
+Risk Factors Associated With Postpartum Preeclampsia (PPP)

 There are several risk factors that are associated with postpartum preeclampsia.
-Some of the common ones are
+Some of the common ones are:

 - Immunity disorders that may obstruct the interaction of the placenta and the immune system may lead to hypertension during pregnancy.